 Design, develop, and maintain web-based learning resources, e-learning libraries, and training repositories for CHAD staff and its members.

-Maintain a central repository for all past event information, such as hotel listings, pricing/invoices, facility contacts and reminders.
+Maintain a central repository for all past event information, such as hotel listings, pricing/invoices, facility contacts, and reminders.

 Work with the marketing and communications team to develop brochures, flyers, catalogs, and web-based marketing, publicity, and promotional materials.